 Slice True-Up

-Slice customers will have an annual Slice True-Up Adjustment for expenses and revenue credits allocated to the Composite Cost Pool (see Table 2, Section A) and to the Slice Cost Pool (see Table 2, Section B).
-The annual Slice True-Up Adjustment will be calculated for each Fiscal Year as soon as BPA’s audited actual financial data are available (usually in November).
+Slice customers will have an annual Slice True-Up Charge for costs and credits allocated to the Composite Cost Pool (see Table 2, Section A) and to the Slice Cost Pool (see Table 2, Section B).
+The annual Slice True-Up Charge will be calculated for each Fiscal Year as soon as BPA’s audited actual financial data are available (usually in November).
 Actual expenses during a Fiscal Year to implement a request of and for the benefit of an individual Slice customer will be billed and paid in accordance with the contract governing the implementation of such request.

 Composite Cost Pool True-Up Charge